Why buy a grill press?

 - Handle: A grill press should have a solid, sturdy handle at a height that leaves enough room for you to grab it safely.
 If it’s made of a material that will heat up, don’t forget your oven mitt or a thick towel.

-Are there any pro tips for using the grill press like a grill master?
+Are there any tips on how to use the grill press like a grill master?

 A trusted cookware brand and a straightforward design are everything you need in a grill press without any frill.